lej333/swalbe-mongodb-node/README.md

 - Initializes a safe connection to MongoDB by checking if there is not a connection already opened.
 Mongoose will throw an error when an existing connection was still opened by concurrencing CRUD function.

 ### Note
 There are Mocha tests available.
-There is a schema for an users collection available so it will create correct collection for you.
+There is a schema for an users collection available so it will create test collection for you.
 You need to create a vault with schluessel package and put an object with mongoServer property into it.
 Or change tests by you self.